Team-building games for companies, organizations, and teams

 Team days, conflict prevention, quiet/dominant teams

-Process: A common goal, no language.
-This makes patterns visible: dominance, withdrawal, oversteering, waiting.
+Procedure: A common goal, no language.
+This is exactly how patterns become visible: dominance, withdrawal, oversteering, waiting.

 8) Feel & Find (training precise communication)